callidaria/stroemungsabriss/doc/engine/shader.md

 - delete shaders after programm attachment
 - lingering unsigned integer as return value
 - colour setting for console output only viable for linux, returns gibberish on windows
+- feature for optional geometry shader has to be added